-Alternatively, if you're searching for a property manager yourself, knowing what questions to ask is a great place to start.
+Alternatively, if you're searching for an investment property manageryourself, knowing what questions to ask is a great place to start.

-Here are five key ways to tell if a property manager is right for you, plus helpful questions to ask:
+Here are five key ways to tell if an investment property manager is right for you, plus helpful questions to ask:

 1. Look for specialized experience

 Property management is a complex industry.
-You want a property manager who is on top of current federal, state, and local laws.
+You want an investment property manager who is on top of current federal, state, and local laws.
 And you want someone who has a proven record of effectively handling the many variables that come with tenants and homes.

 Look for a property management company with extensive experience caring for your particular type of investment.
 Companies that focus on commercial properties, for example, may not be equipped to properly manage residential properties.